 All Education (EDUC) courses must be taken through the Werklund School of Education.

 Students in the Four-Year BEd program may choose to take additional coursework at another institution to use towards their required non-Education courses.
 Students may apply online for authorization by requesting a Letter of Permission through their online Student Centre.
 Students should check with undergraduate student advisors in the Werklund School of Education to ensure that the courses taken would meet requirements prior to enrolling.

 Students in the Five-Year BEd (Concurrent) program should consult with their co-operating Faculty if they are interested in taking courses from another institution to be used towards their non-education degree requirements.

 Students in the Two-Year BEd (After-Degree) and Two-Year BEd (After-Degree) Community-Based pathway programs may choose to take additional coursework at another institution to meet certification requirements prior to admission to the program, however, all Education (EDUC) courses must be taken at the Werklund School of Education.
-The GPA calculation for certification purposes are based only on Education (EDUC) courses.

 The Letter of Permission must be obtained before the student registers for the courses at the other institution.